Jimmy 'Superfly' Snuka, legendary WWE wrestler, dies at 73

+PHILADELPHIA --Legendary former pro wrestler Jimmy "Superfly" Snuka has died weeks after a Pennsylvania judge dismissed a murder case against him.
+He was 73.

-On Twitter, actor and former WWE star Dwayne 'The Rock' Johnson wrote Sunday: "Our family @TaminaSnuka asked me to share the sad news that her dad Jimmy Snuka has just passed away.
+On Twitter Sunday morning, actor and former WWE star Dwayne 'The Rock' Johnson wrote: "Our family @TaminaSnuka asked me to share the sad news that her dad Jimmy Snuka has just passed away.
 Alofa atu i le aiga atoa. #RIPSuperfly."

 BREAKING: WWE is saddened to learn that WWE Hall of Famer Jimmy ?Superfly?
 Snuka has passed away. https://t.co/VBNyosQIVL pic.twitter.com/L8MaD6Rezx— WWE (@WWE) January 15, 2017